Jtrnb/AtlasDrifter/Dice Checks and Rolls.md

 ## Likes:
-- Pushing self for a consiquence to do better on rolls
+- Pushing self for a consequence to do better on rolls

 ## Dislikes: